By: Jason Lee

 - Reverse Match – These are matches that are looking for someone like you.
 (You might not have selected that you’re looking for someone like them).

 This is pretty awesome because they give you a lot of different ways to search through your matches.
 If you’re someone who likes to flip through and find something you like, you’re going to like these Match.com options.
+We call this the catalog style of dating which can be a nice fit for some people or possible overwhelming for others.
+It’s a personal preference thing.

-Match.com presents your daily matches to you in a really fun little format.
+Match.com presents your daily matches to you in a fun little format.
 It’s a “tinder-style” presentation, except not as blah as Tinder.
 Basically, they show you a picture of a match along with a mini-profile of that person.
 You have the option of clicking Skip or Yes if you’re interested!
 They’ll show your pictures to some of the same people and if you both click Yes, the site will let you know!

 Even if your potential match doesn’t use this function, it’s still a great way to see your matches not just in a boring list format.
 Here’s what it looks like.
 Again, we blurred out things and removed the private information.